GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 {% Aside 'caution' %}
-The graph does not correctly show the improvements in Safari Technology Preview between May and November, as the version tested was [stuck](https://github.com/web-platform-tests/wpt/issues/31147) at older versions.
+The graph does not correctly show the improvements in Safari Technology Preview between May and November, as the version tested was [stuck](https://github.com/web-platform-tests/wpt/issues/31147) at an older version.
 This is now resolved but the data between May and November remains incorrect.
 {% endAside %}

 Contributions to browser engines are made not only by browser vendors, but also others in the web